Comprehensive car insurance: What it covers, How much it cost?

 The most common query we get is what is comprehensive car insurance?
 Isn’t it full coverage insurance?
 Is it the same as collision insurance?

-comprehensive auto insurance coverage protects your car from all man-made or natural calamities.
+comprehensive insurance coverage protects your car from all man-made or natural calamities.
 If your car ever gets stuck in a hailstorm, flood, or even riots, then you will get coverage from all the repairs and expenses.
 While this insurance type is optional in every state of our country, it is better to have some extra coverage for your car.

-Comprehensive car insurance saves you from the headache of extra expenses that you might get from the irresponsibility of some other living being.
+Comprehensive auto insurance saves you from the headache of extra expenses that you might get from the irresponsibility of some other living being.
 You can not ask a tree to pay for the repair because it crashed on your car.
 Or you can not ask nature to replace your flood-damaged car.
 But you can ask your insurance company for all these expenses.

 What does comprehensive car insurance cover?

 comprehensive auto insurance coverage provides coverage from different types of accidents other than collisions.
-Here are some types of accidents that comprehensive car insurance cover:
+Here are some types of accidents that comprehensive insurance cover:

 - Someone stole your car